dpoggi/make-template/README.md

 ## Caveats and Opinionated Stuff

 Caveat emptor: changing any header file will rebuild the entire project.
+Another one: not sure why, but I decided it was better to copy `src`'s hierarchy to `obj` using a pre-build hook, as opposed to flattening said hierarchy for the purpose of building objects.

-Also, I prefer to include headers from the project itself using quotes.
+Personal preference: I like to include headers from the project itself using quotes.
 If you're an angle bracket fan, add `CPPFLAGS += -Isrc` to the top of `Makefile`.

 ## Copyright